Memecylon pauciflorum: Habitat, ecology

-In Australia M. pauciflorum grows from near sea level to 400m in altitude.
+In Australia M. pauciflorum grows from near sea level to 400m elevation.
 It is found as an understory tree in monsoon-, drier or more seasonal rain-, open- and littoral-forests and in woodlands.
 In the Kimberley, Western Australia, it grows on sandy soils, in sandstone gorges.
-In Zhōngguó/China it is found in forests and mountain slopes.
+In China it is found in forests and mountain slopes.

 A publication of Queensland Herbarium on the broad vegetation groups present in that state of Australia includes a number of communities that include the species.

 The following table summarises the information.

 The possum Petropseudes dahli (rock-haunting possum), uses this tree as a deposit for scent.
 Ten tree species, rocks and termite mounds were used for scent-marking.
 The scent is emitted by caudal glands on individuals rumps, cloacal secretions are possibly also involved.
 The secretion is orange-coloured, molasses-like in texture and has a sweet, musky odour, that humans can smell up to 50m away.

 In the Kilim Karst Geoforest Park area (Langkawi, Malaysia), the plant grows in association with mangrove forests, it is moderately abundant.

 It is a host to the following taxa: the pathogenic fungi Botryosphaeria purandharensis and Mycosphaerella multiloculata, and other fungi Acrocordiella occulta, Lecideopsella gelatinosa and Meliolina memecyli.